d0p3t/d0p3tbot/README.md

 ![Version](https://img.shields.io/badge/version-0.0.1-green.svg) [![Build Status](https://travis-ci.org/d0p3t/d0p3tbot.svg?branch=master)](https://travis-ci.org/d0p3t/d0p3tbot) [![Discord](https://img.shields.io/discord/330910293934997504.svg)](https://discord.gg/bSd4cYJ) [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 ### A lot of the current features are specifically designed for the [demo environment](#demo) and are currently **in development**!
-### This bot work on Windows, OSX and Linux as long as you have NodeJS and NPM installed.
+### This bot works on Windows, OSX and Linux as long as you have NodeJS, NPM and MongoDB installed.

 </div>

 ## Demo
-A working demo can be found running on [Twitch](https://twitch.tv/d0p3t) and on [Discord](https://discord.gg/bSd4cYJ)
+A working demo can be found running on [Twitch](https://twitch.tv/d0p3t) and on [Discord](https://discord.gg/bSd4cYJ).
+Keep in mind that the demo does not run the latest version and access to the frontend is not allowed (yet).

 - Type `!commands` to get a list of the available chat commands on Twitch

 ---

 ## Features
+* Twitch: Basic commands (i.e. !uptime, !subcount, !commands)
-* Simple commands with bot reply
+* Twitch: Custom commands
-* Automatic chat message on subscription/resubscription
+* Twitch: Automatic chat alerts on subscription/resubscription
-* Subscriber count command
-* Followage command
-* Uptime command
-* Notices every X messages
+* Twitch: Notices every X messages
 * Discord: Live announcements. [example](http://i.imgur.com/squmt3C.png)
+* Persistent Database using mongoDB data storage
+* Frontend dashboard and control panel
 ---

 ## Setup